 ARTICLE 7.
 TERM AND RENEWAL

-Upon ratification and execution by the City Council, this MOU shall become effective.
-It shall remain in full force and effect until June 30, 2024.
+Upon ratification and execution by the City Council, this MOU shall be effective July 1, 2024 and shall remain in full force and effect unless otherwise specified herein, until June 30, 2028, and from year to year thereafter.